Pax Sinica

 Pax Sinica (Latin for "Chinese peace"; 中华治世 (中華治世, Zhōnghuá Zhìshì)) is a historiographical term referring to periods of peace and stability in East Asia, Northeast Asia, Southeast Asia, and Central Asia led by China.
 A study on the Sinocentric world system reveals that the multiple periods of Pax Sinica, when taken together, amounted to a length of approximately two thousand years.

 The first Pax Sinica of the Eastern world emerged during the rule of the Han dynasty and coincided with the Pax Romana of the Western world led by the Roman Empire.
 It stimulated long-distance travel and trade in Eurasian history.
 Both the first Pax Sinica and the Pax Romana eroded at circa AD 200.

-A resurgence of this term has happened in recent years, especially after 2010.
-The rapid rise of the People's Republic of China is seen by some analysts as a possible return to Pax Sinica, as the economy of China is set to be the largest national economy in the world, and already has in some aspects.

 Periods of historical Pax Sinica

 Han dynasty

 The first period of Pax Sinica came into being during the Han dynasty of China.
 Domestically, the power of the emperor was consolidated following the devastation of the feudal system.
 The Rule of Wen and Jing (文景之治) and the Rule of Ming and Zhang (明章之治) were periods of societal stability and economic prosperity.
 Externally, the Han dynasty neutralized the threat posed by the nomadic Xiongnu following a series of wars.
 The boundaries of China were extended into what is modern-day western Xinjiang, South Korea (near modern Seoul), and Vietnam (around modern Huế).
 The Silk Road emerged as a major route that connected the East and the West after the Han diplomat Zhang Qian established contact with the numerous Central Asian tribes and states, thus facilitating commerce and cultural exchanges.

 The Pax Sinica established by the Han dynasty is often compared to the Pax Romana of the Roman Empire.
 The Pax Sinica of the Han dynasty ended following decades of internal turmoil that later led to the downfall of the Han dynasty and a period of fragmentation in Chinese history.